gramineproject/gramine/Documentation/devel/features.md

 ### Signals and process state changes

-Gramine largely implements signals (see below for some limitations).
+Gramine partially implements signals (see below for some limitations).
 For local signals (Gramine process signals itself, e.g. SIGABRT) and signals from the host OS (e.g. host sends SIGTERM), message passing is not involved.
 For process-to-process signals (e.g. child process sends SIGCHLD to the parent), message passing is used.